pubnub/c-core/README.md

 - `qt`: Modules, Qt projects and examples for Qt

 - `freertos` : Modules and Makefile for the FreeRTOS

+- `microchip_harmony` : Modules and project for Microchip MPLAB Harmony

 - `contiki` : Modules and Makefile for the Contiki OS (work in progress)